YEAR ONE

 Key Achievements:

-Pre pandemic our fleet travelled around 19 million miles for business reasons.
+Our fleet travelled 18.4 million miles for business reasons.
 Our strategy aims to minimise the miles we travel and find zero emissions ways to travel.

 GOAL: 50% reduction in the distance we travel

 We were the first UK water company to include investment emissions as part of our net zero goal.
-Investment emissions are projected to overtake operational emissions over the next two years.
+Investment emissions are now our biggest source of emissions each year.

 GOAL: 75% reduction in carbon intensity of investment